pjmakey2/periodicall/README.md

 celery -A periodicall worker -l DEBUG
 ```

-FYI: You have the possibility to run either the worker and the beat in one command, but I think for monitoring is more convenient to execute then separately
+FYI: You have the possibility to run the worker and the beat in one command, but I think for monitoring is more convenient to execute then separately

 ## Run a task periodically